gravitational/teleport/rfd/0167-console-service.md

 session.
 Adding a predefined timeout to return it automatically could affect the debug as there might not be a precise time necessary for the issue to present itself.

+#### information disclosure

+Private keys, tokens, and sensitive ones are unavailable in the result archive.
+However, the information on the profiles might be used to determine the cluster state and environment information.
+It is recommended that users review and sanitize the resulting contents.

 ### Future work